 Escape the hustle and bustle of the city and switch up your routine by spending a weekend outside every now and then — without the excess of a luxury hotel: at the lake, in the mountains, rent a cabin or bring your tent far away from the city.
 The tranquility, simplicity and proximity to nature won’t just do you some good but is also (as long as you’re not tooling around in an SUV!) more sustainable than spending the weekend shopping.
 Get out and explore for yourself what true minimalist living can be and how it feels.

-The TV’s babbling in the background, the dryer is running, you’re recharging your phone and all the lights in the house are on – shut the whole operation down once in a while.
+The TV’s babbling in the background, the dryer is running, you’re recharging your phone and all the lights in the house are on — shut everything down once in a while.
 Actively reducing your electricity use will automatically help you towards living a more minimalist lifestyle.
-It will also make you happier – once you receive your utilities bill if not immediately.
+It will also make you happier — once you receive your utility bill if not immediately.

 Minimalist living doesn’t only entail making do with fewer possessions.
 It also means extending the lifespan of the things you have.
 Try your hand at making repairs yourself the next time something stops working.
 This is often much simpler than you’d think.
-At the same time, you’ll learn to appreciate everyday household objects as well as your own abilities.
+At the same time, you’ll learn to appreciate everyday household objects and your abilities.

 There’s more than a good chance you’ll find old clothes that you haven’t worn in ages and probably never will.
 You don’t need to begin by emptying your closet in heaps like some “seasoned” minimalists.